disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

    ![](images/M04/p4p4.png)

-1. Wait for the environment to be provisioned and marked as Ready.
+1. Click refresh and check for the environment to be provisioned and marked as Ready.

+    >**Note**: You can also refresh the portal to check for the environment

 1. Click on the **Environment (1)** then select **Managed Environment-<inject key="Deployment ID" enableCopy="false" />** Environment.